-In below example we have declared a string variable in C#.net as.
-String s = "Hello" .
-It tells to the compiler that string is a data type that holds a text value.
+In above example we have declared a string variable in C# as String s, it tells the compiler that string is a data type that holds a text value.
+Similarly in below example.

 int i = 123